Type of Abstract

 Type or style of abstract as identified by the publisher (for example, “short”, “graphic”, “ASCII”, “stereochemical”).

-The Tag Set does not prescribe values for this attribute, so any type of abstract that a publisher records can be preserved.
+This Tag Set does not prescribe values for this attribute, so any type of abstract that an author records can be preserved.

 Some commonly used type values for this attribute are shown below.
 The list is not intended to be exhaustive; there may well be other named types of abstracts.